Redrot/redrot.github.io/research.md

 - [Prepreints](#pre)
 - [Theses](#theses)

+---

-My current interests generally involve the modular representation theory of finite groups.
+My current focus is the modular representation theory of finite groups.
 In particular:

 - Local-to-global conjectures such as Broue's abelian defect group conjecture
 - Finiteness conjectures such as Puig's conjecture